danott/www.danott.me/site/books/the-story-of-philosophy.md

 ---
-title: The Story of Philosophy: The Lives and Opinions of the World's Greatest Philosophers
+title: "The Story of Philosophy: The Lives and Opinions of the World's Greatest Philosophers"
 author: Will Durant
 isbn: 9780671739164
 stars: 5